Rey-EL/public-portfolio/README.md

 ### [linux-least-privilege-lab](https://github.com/Rey-EL/linux-least-privilege-lab)
 *   **Purpose:** A lab demonstrating a file permission audit and remediation in a Linux environment to enforce the Principle of Least Privilege.
 *   **Skills Demonstrated:** Linux, `chmod`, File System Auditing, Access Control.

+---

+## Security

+We are committed to ensuring the security of our projects.
+If you discover a security vulnerability, please report it responsibly by following the guidelines in our [Security Policy](./.github/SECURITY.md).

+---

+## License

+Unless otherwise specified within individual project directories, all projects in this repository are licensed under the MIT License.
+See the respective project directories for their `LICENSE.md` files.